testcontainers/testcontainers-go/docs/modules/pulsar.md

 Here, the `nwName` relates to the name of a previously created Docker network.
 Please see the [How to create a network](../features/creating_networks.md) documentation for more information.

+#### Startup Commands

+!!!info
+    Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

+Testcontainers exposes the `WithStartupCommand(e ...Executable)` option to run arbitrary commands in the container right after it's started.

+!!!info
+    To better understand how this feature works, please read the [Create containers: Lifecycle Hooks](../../features/creating_container/#lifecycle-hooks) documentation.

+It also exports an `Executable` interface, defining one single method: `AsCommand()`, which returns a slice of strings to represent the command and positional arguments to be executed in the container.

+You could use this feature to run a custom script, or to run a command that is not supported by the module right after the Pulsar container is started.

 #### Pulsar Configuration
 If you need to set Pulsar configuration variables you can use the `WithPulsarEnv` to set Pulsar environment variables: the `PULSAR_PREFIX_` prefix will be automatically added for you.